sillsdev/web-languageforge/README.md

 ### Local Linux Development Setup <a id="LocalSetup"></a>

-Start with the Ansible-assisted setup [described here](https://github.com/sillsdev/ops-devbox) to install and configure the LAMP stack (Linux, Apache, MongoDB, and PHP).
+Start with the Ansible-assisted setup [described here](https://github.com/sillsdev/ops-devbox) to install and configure a basic development environment.

 #### Installation and Deployment